ecoacoustics/website/content/resources/use-cases/sdm/index.md

 with fine resolution data it might be possible to tease apart the within cluster variation in presences or frequency of presences.

-As acoustic monitoring activities continue to grow we demonstrate how the absence data acoustic sensors can deliver and the call frequency can produce game changing results when looking to understand species distributions.

 It is well established that acoustic monitoring can provide significant ecological insights, across both broad spatial and temporal scales.
 As acoustic monitoring activities continue to grow, we demonstrate that when such data is